 Premium ice cream can have 21 grams of fat or more per 4 oz serving while Italian ice is fat-free.

-Repicci’s Real Italian ices come in a variety of fruit and other flavors.
-Over the years we have perfected over X flavors.
+Repicci’s Real Italian ices come in a variety of fruit flavors.
+Over the years we have perfected over a dozen flavors.
 In fact, there’s a flavor favorite for everyone!
 We love that our delicious product has flavors to appeal to all ages.

 Some of our most popular flavors include